FishAquarium/URL-scanner/README.md

 Sign up an make an account on https://www.virustotal.com/gui/my-apikey

-then replace "YOUR API KEY HERE" with your API key.
+then replace "API KEY HERE" with your API key.

 thats it :D